jonathan-s/django-sockpuppet/docs/scoping.md

 # Scoping

-By default, the javascript library StimulusReflex updates your entire page.
-It uses the amazing [morphdom](https://github.com/patrick-steele-idem/morphdom) library to do the smallest number of DOM modifications necessary to refresh your UI in just a few milliseconds.
+By default, the JavaScript library StimulusReflex updates your entire page.
+It uses the amazing [`morphdom`](https://github.com/patrick-steele-idem/morphdom) library to do the smallest number of DOM modifications necessary to refresh your UI in just a few milliseconds.
 For many developers, this will be a perfect solution and they can stop reading here.

 Some applications are more sophisticated.
 You might want to think of your site in terms of components, or you might need to interact with legacy JavaScript plugins on your page that don't play nicely with modern techniques.
-Heck, you might just need to make sure we don't reload the same 3rd party ad tracker every time someone clicks a button.
+Heck, you might just need to make sure we don't reload the same third-party ad tracker every time someone clicks a button.

 Great news: we have you covered.